 As a young teenager I used to like doing some writing about different events interesting to myself, and mostly for myself.
-One day "Mac" said to me "how about writing your version of the story told about "The Marconing of Jerome" I faid heard and about "The Marconing of Jerome" I faid heard and read at least two somewhat different stories about the man who was found marconed on a beach at some point on the French Shore of St. Mun's Bay, Digby County, When found this man's tongue had been cut, out and his legs quite freshly amputated, were surgically well dressed and bound.
+One day "Mac" said to me "how about writing your version of the story told about "The Marconing of Jerome" I find heard and read at least two somewhat different stories about the man who was found marconed on a beach at some point on the French Shore of St. Mun's Bay, Digby County, When found this man's tongue had been cut, out and his legs quite freshly amputated, were surgically well dressed and bound.
 He was presumably left by some vessel before dawn one morning, all for some mysterious reason.

 "Jerome" appeared to have been a man of some considerable wealth.
-However the only thing the man could or would ever say after being hund and cared for by some family in the French shore who he was or why he was left the world lerone and, different ideas have been released bout who he was or why he was left the world in year and, different ideas have been released out the years concerning this man.
-However, and the reserved different about this man.
-The mystery and different about this man.
-The mystery and "Mac" was, I felt no urge to wrate different about this man.
+However the only thing the man could or would ever say after being hund and cared for by some family in the French shore who he was or why he was left the world lerone and, different ideas have been calerance and "Mac" was, I telt no urge to wrate my man and different about this man.
+The mysters and different about this man.
+The mysters and different about this man.
+The mysters and "Mac" was, I felt no urge to wrate different about this man.
 The a have been very well explored in people, and, he was a sort of a project was provided by: